netmix/dj-on-air-widget/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.2.2 =
+* Added shortcode so that the widget can be used outside of the sidebar

 = 0.2.1 =
 * Fixed a bug that was causing problems with schedules before 10am